Nico-92/strata3_eir/README.md

 There is a main gulp task which is gulp serve.
 Other tasks are
- - copyAssetstoSrc to copy the assets
+* copyAssetstoSrc to copy the assets
- - copyFiletoSrc to copy js and html files
+* copyFiletoSrc to copy js and html files
- - style to compile sass and concatenate all the css inside one file
+* style to compile sass and concatenate all the css inside one file

  All these tasks are glued with some watches to.
  The gulpfile use some fuctions that are inside the gulp directory, for example the vendor javascript, like jquery, angular etc. are concatenated in one file col lib.min.js, and this operation is visible in gulp/build.js

-I decide to use gulp instead of grunt because I think that for simple operation gulp require less overhead, and also in the last year I used gulp.

 -------------------------------------------------
 Why Jade?
 -------------------------------------------------

-Jade is much more powerfull than simple HTML in this project I just use the possibility of file inclusion.
+Jade is much more powerfull than simple HTML.
+In this project I just use the possibility of files inclusion.
-The final html is only one file, but this file is composed of three different jade, header, index, and footer.
-Moreover index is composed of many blocks which are in different jade file.
+The final html is only one file, but this file is composed of three different jade: header, index, and footer.
+Moreover index is composed of many blocks which are in different jade files.

 Header and footer are included from the layout.jade which is the parent file, and in this way all the pages have automatically the header and the footer.
-This approach is more maintanable and encourage re usability.
-For example I can reuse the blocks of the index in other pages.7
+This approach is more maintainable and encourages the reuse.
+For example I can reuse the blocks of the index in other pages.
 Another point of strenght of Jade are variables, if statement and loops, but I did not use them in this project.

 -------------------------------------------------